 3. Sticking to a Routine

-Humans are creatures of habit.
-Once you’ve started yourself off with a set of routines, follow through it day-by-day, you’ll find that it’s not easy to break the streak.
-That’s good for you as a blogger because that means you have a system, and that system will help you meet deadlines.
+Once you have established a set of routines and follow through with them day by day, you will find that it is not easy to break the streak.
+This is beneficial for you as a blogger because it means you have a system in place, and that system will help you meet deadlines.

 4. Deal With One Thing at a Time

 While working on your masterpiece, it is often all too easy to become distracted by other activities running in the background.
 You might have social messengers and video-streaming sites to check out, or personal emails to attend to.
 You may console yourself by thinking that you are multitasking and getting everything done simultaneously, but in reality, you are just distracted.

 Try to focus on just one thing at a time.
 This is an effective time management mindset because it instills discipline in what you do.
 It also ensures that your mind does not wander from one task to another and that you will not lose your train of thought.

 Every time you do get lost, your mind needs to trace back to where you stopped to resume the thought process.
 This wastes an inordinate amount of time when every distraction adds up.